Universality for two-dimensional critical cellular automata: Outline of the proof

-Many previous authors have used the term `internally spanned' to mean (what we refer to as) `internally filled'.
-We emphasize that our terminology (which follows~\cite{BBM3D,BBDCM}, and seems to us more natural) is different.
+As noted above, many previous authors have used the term `internally spanned' to mean (what we refer to as) `internally filled'.
+We reemphasize that our terminology (which follows~\cite{BBM3D,BBDCM}, and seems to us more natural) is different.

+The spanning algorithm allows us to break down the formation of an internally spanned droplet into intermediate steps in the same way that the original rectangles process allowed Aizenman and Lebowitz~\cite{AL} to break down the formation of an internally filled droplet.
 Using the spanning algorithm we are able to say that if a large droplet is internally spanned, then it contains internally spanned droplets at all smaller scales.
 The scale we are particularly interested in is the `critical' scale, which for unbalanced models has the following specific meaning.